-In 2007, Verville began a relationship with the Boston Chamber Orchestra that would encompass over a decade of music-making.
-Beginning as an instrumentalist in the orchestra, he was asked to become Associate Conductor and later Principal Guest Conductor.
-During his tenure he toured internationally with the ensemble and recorded music by Vaughan Williams for the orchestra’s 2013 CD release.
+In 2007, Verville began a relationship with the Boston Chamber Orchestra encompassing over a decade of music-making.
+First performing as an instrumentalist in the orchestra, he was invited to become Associate Conductor and later Principal Guest Conductor.
+He toured internationally with the ensemble and recorded music for their first CD release.

 Additional previous engagements include Music Director and Conductor of the North Valley Chamber Orchestra (AZ), Scottsdale Baroque Orchestra (AZ), and Conductor of the Pollard Theatre (OK).

-Verville commissions and conducts regional, national, and world premiere compositions which have encompassed operatic, symphonic, and dance music.
-He has counseled young and emerging composers across the country and worked with the Tucson Symphony’s Young Composers Project, which Yo-Yo Ma praised as an “extraordinary program.”
+Verville regularly commissions and conducts regional, national, and world premiere compositions ranging from operatic and symphonic to dance music.
+He has counseled young and emerging composers and worked with the Tucson Symphony’s Young Composers Project.